alert - warning

 Capability and Capacity Building (C&CB) Activities

-Capability- and-Capacity-Building Activities enhance the knowledge, skills, expertise, etc., of the current workforce to expand or improve the administration of Flood Mitigation Assistance.
+Capability and Capacity Building Activities enhance the knowledge, skills, expertise, etc., of the current workforce to expand or improve the administration of Flood Mitigation Assistance.
 These activities may be used to develop future Localized Flood Risk Reduction Projects and/or Individual Flood Mitigation Projects that will subsequently reduce flood National Flood Insurance Program (NFIP) claims.
-The funding order for Capability- and-Capacity-Building Activities is as follows:
+The funding order for Capability and Capacity Building Activities is as follows:

-• Additional Capability- and Capacity-Building Activities including Partnership Development, Enhancing Local Floodplain Management, Severe Repetitive Loss /Repetitive Loss Strategy Plan Development, and other eligible C&CB activities.
+- Additional Capability and Capacity Building Activities including activities in the following sub-categories: Partnership Development to Conduct Eligible Mitigation Activities, Enhancing Local Floodplain Management, Severe Repetitive Loss /Repetitive Loss Strategy Development, and other eligible Capability and Capacity Building Activities.

 Localized Flood Risk Reduction Projects (previously Community Flood Mitigation Projects)

-Localized flood risk reduction projects address localized flood risk for the purpose of reducing National Flood Insurance Program (NFIP) flood claim payment.
-This document will provide details on project requirements and scoring criteria: Flood Mitigation Assistance – Localized Flood Risk Reduction Projects Fact Sheet.
+This document will provide details on project requirements and scoring criteria: Flood Mitigation Assistance – Localized Flood Risk Reduction Projects Program Support Material.

 Individual Flood Mitigation Projects